nextthingco/docs/Gadget-docs/source/includes/_build.md

 ### 5. Deploy

-You are ready to use GadgetCLI to deploy the image to your hardware for further testing.
+You are now ready to use GadgetCLI to deploy the image to your hardware for further testing.

-Step up one directory and create a gadget.yml file:
+Create a gadget.yml file:

 ```
-cd ..
 gadget init
 ```